AliDavoodi98/RRAP/README.md

             bin/kafka-topics.sh --create --topic worldnews --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1
             ```

-         5. Use a Process Manager to Automatically Publish Data to Kafka Topics:
+         5. Use a Process Manager to Start Kafka Broker Automatically:
-            - To ensure that your Kafka broker starts automatically when the EC2 instance boots, you can create a systemd service unit for Kafka:
+            * To ensure that your Kafka broker starts automatically when the EC2 instance boots, you can create a systemd service unit for Kafka:
             Create a new service file in /etc/systemd/system/, e.g., kafka.service:

             ```sh
-            sudo nano /etc/systemd/system/kafka.service
+            sudo nano /etc/systemd/system/kafka_broker.service
             ```

-            Add the following content to the file, making sure to replace ```/path/to/kafka``` with the actual directory path where Kafka is installed:
+            * Add the following content to the file, making sure to replace ```/path/to/kafka``` with the actual directory path where Kafka is installed:

             ```ini
             [Unit]